Backpacking Through Europe Itinerary

 So it might go without saying always to consider your backpacking Europe budget and set it early on in the planning process.

-I personally found it helpful to follow a daily budget that represents the average cost of one day’s hostels, meals, transportation, plus some wiggle room for miscellaneous costs.
+I personally found it helpful to follow a daily budget that represents the average cost of one day’s hostels, meals, transportation, plus some wiggle room for miscellaneous expenses.

 I talk about all these in extreme detail in my free “How to Backpack The World Course.”